sleekmountaincat/harperdb-funtimes/README.md

 # HarperDB Coding Challenge

 Welcome!
-This repo contains a GitHub Actions workflow that spins up [HarperDB](https://www.harpersystems.dev) alongside some supporting containers to facilitate gathering and displaying metrics, then runs a collection of load tests.
+This repo contains a GitHub Actions workflow that spins up [HarperDB](https://www.harpersystems.dev) alongside some supporting containers to facilitate gathering and displaying metrics, then runs a suite of load tests.

 The intention is to have a self-contained solution to gather meaningful metrics and display useful visualizations so that we can understand HarperDB under load.